okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 public interface TeacherDAO extends CrudRepository<Teacher, UUID> {}
 ```

 You now have DAOs for each entity.
-You may be asking where is the implementation for them?
-Spring Data has some sweet and intelligent ways to handle this.
-Since your interfaces extend `CrudRepository`, Spring automatically generates the concrete class with all [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) related operations available!
+You may be asking, where is the implementation for them?
+Spring Data has some intelligent ways to handle this.
+Since your interfaces extend `CrudRepository`, Spring automatically generates the concrete class with all CRUD-related operations available!

 To fill some data, create a new service class called `DataFillerService`.
 It will be responsible for inserting data in the database as soon as the application starts.